maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 ![Figure 10: Searching and opening the “aspect” tool in the processing toolbox of QGIS.](Fig10_Tut7.png)

+**Figure 10: Searching and opening the “aspect” tool in the processing toolbox of QGIS.**

 ![Figure 11: Parameterizing the “aspect” tool.](Fig11_Tut7.png)

+**Figure 11: Parameterizing the “aspect” tool.**

 The newly created “aspect” image should now appear in main visualization window of QGIS.
 As you can see in Figure 12, the aspect image is a quite nice visualization of the terrain situation within the area as for examples valleys show contrasing aspect values for each side of the valley which are typically facing opposite directions and hence become very clearly visible in the aspect image.
 This is particularly well visible in the southern and eastern parts of the image where mountainous terrain is dominating the landscape.

 ![Figure 12: The aspect image of the study area.](Fig12_Tut7.png)

+**Figure 12: The aspect image of the study area.**

 ## 3 Extracting contour lines from the digital terrain model
 Currently our elevation data is stored in a raster layer dataset.
 On the one hand side this advantageous as we have a height value for each position in out test area.
 However, on the negative side, we cannot display the satellite image and the height information at the same time as only one raster dataset can be efficiently displayed at one time.
 A well-known alternative to an elevation raster dataset are height iso-lines also called contour lines which are frequently applied in topographic maps.
 In QGIS there is an option to automatically create contour lines from the elevation raster dataset.
 We will now make use of this option by

 **selecting “Raster” -> “Extraction” -> “Contour...” from the main menu of QGIS as shown in Figure 13.
-In the new dialogue we select the re–projected and clipped raster file as Input file (field marked with “1” in Figure 14), define an output file for the contour lines (field marked with “2”), we set the height interval to 50 m (field marked with “3”) and activate the “Attribute name” option by checking the check-box (marked with “4”).
+In the new dialogue we select the re–projected and clipped raster file as Input file (field marked with “1” in Figure 14), define an output file for the contour lines (field marked with “2”), we set the height interval to 50 m (field marked with “3”).
+We can change the “Attribute name” (marked with “4”) if we want to.
 We then press “OK” to calculate the contour lines.**

 ![Figure 13: Opening the “Contour” tool in QGIS.](Fig13_Tut7.png)

+**Figure 13: Opening the “Contour” tool in QGIS.**

 ![Figure 14: Parameterizing the “Contour” tool.](Fig14_Tut7.png)

+**Figure 14: Parameterizing the “Contour” tool.**

 This will create the contour lines as illustrated in Figure 15.
 However, with the given illustration, the contour lines do not yet carry a lot information.
 We can see which pixels in the image have identical height values but we do not yet see where high and low values are.
 Hence, we will now add some labels to the contour lines indicating the height of the corresponding contour line.

 ![Figure 15: The contour lines extracted from the elevation dataset.](Fig15_Tut7.png)

+**Figure 15: The contour lines extracted from the elevation dataset.**

 To add labels to the contour lines vector file, we